Find Nursing Colleges

 100% Women

 Creighton University tops the list of the most popular school in the U.S. for maternal/child health and neonatal nursing majors who are seeking their doctor's degree.
-The average in-state tuition for full-time undergraduates is $42,618 per year, while in-state graduate students, on average, pay $17,190 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in maternal/child health and neonatal nursing from Creighton.
-Of these students, 100% were women and 8% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in maternal/child health and neonatal nursing from Creighton.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #2